 Permanent scarring, loss of vision, dismemberment - these are all too often the harsh realities of amateur fireworks use.
 The State Fire Marshal's Office is urging everyone to treat all fireworks, as suitable, only for usage by trained professionals.
 According to the National Fire Protection Association (NFPA), amateur firework usage endangers not only the users, but also bystanders and surrounding property and structures.
 Pyrotechnic devices ranging from sparklers to aerial rockets cause thousands of fires and serious injuries each year.

-"Safe fireworks do not exist," as stated by State Fire Marshal H "Butch" Browning.
-"When things go wrong, they go wrong very fast, and often with disasterous consequences."
+"When things go wrong, they go wrong very fast, and often with disastrous consequences", Said Fire Marshal H. "Butch" Browning.